mvolkmann/blog/src/smalltalk/20-basic-data-types.md

 Literal strings are delimited by single quotes, not double quotes which are used to delimit comments.
-To include a single quote, use two of them.
+To include (escape) a single quote, use two in succession.

 The type of object created, `String` or `UnicodeString`, is automatically selected based on whether any of the characters require more than one byte.